PurvaShah/data-integrity-audit/README.md

 # PROJECT OVERVIEW
-A subscription‑based SaaS company is experiencing silent data corruption in its event logs.
+his project simulates a real‑world data engineering scenario where a SaaS company experiences silent data corruption in its event logs.
-Finance reports are incorrect because: duplicate events inflate usage timezone inconsistencies distort billing cycles orphaned user IDs break revenue attribution missing values cause incomplete reporting

-Task: Audit, clean, and validate the data using SQL, then produce a clean table + a data health report.
+The goal is to audit, clean, and validate the data using SQL, ensuring accurate downstream analytics for MRR, churn, and product usage.

+The project uses:
+BigQuery SQL
+Three raw tables: users, subscriptions, events
+Five SQL scripts to clean and validate the data